IHS Updates 2013 Financial Guidance

 Use of Non-GAAP Financial Measures

-Non-GAAP results are presented only as a supplement to the financial statements based on U.S. generally accepted accounting principles (GAAP).
+Non-GAAP results are presented only as a supplement to the financial statements based on GAAP.
 The non-GAAP financial information is provided to enhance the reader's understanding of our financial performance, but no non-GAAP measure should be considered in isolation or as a substitute for financial measures calculated in accordance with GAAP.

 Because not all companies use identical calculations, our presentation of non-GAAP financial measures may not be comparable to other similarly-titled measures of other companies.
 However, these measures can still be useful in evaluating our performance against our peer companies because management believes the measures provide users with valuable insight into key components of GAAP financial disclosures.
 For example, a company with greater GAAP net income may not be as appealing to investors if its net income is more heavily comprised of gains on asset sales.
 Likewise, excluding the effects of interest income and expense moderates the impact of a company's capital structure on its performance.